 Having your own car means convenience.
 You can explore at your own pace, get to your accommodation quickly, stick to whatever itinerary you plan, and travel the way you want to.

-There are loads of car rental booths at the airport, so if you didn’t book in advance, it’s possible to shop around to find the best deal.
+There are loads of car rental booths at the airport, so if you didn’t book in advance, shop around to find the best deal.
 Just make sure you take pictures of any existing damage on the car before you leave the airport, so you won’t be charged for damage you didn’t cause when you return the car.

 You can check out the prices of car rental in Mexico here.